glenn-irs/jekyll-base/_posts/thinking-in-joomla.md

 Note that this all feeds through **Theme Flexibility** (can use multiple, customize by menu item)

-Is **Activities** vs **Optional Meetups** really a different way of thinking?
+Is [**Activities**](http://beacharts.ca/summer/activities) vs [**Optional Meetups**](http://beacharts.ca/summer/optional-meetups) really a different way of thinking?
 You could have done the same in WP! **But.** Joomla plus this nice theme seem to invite you to think or organize this way, and the theme layout can customize for each item.
 Ultimately I think it's part the flexibility of Joomla, part the value of this very simple, very visual template, and part just that being a bit disoriented is also an invitation to think about what you're organizing and how you're presenting it.

+## Of Blogs & CMS'
+WordPress started as a blogging platform and blossomed into a powerful & popular CMS.
+But there still is a blog sort of LIFO sensibility to WordPress.
+Joomla has that *Blog LIFOfulness* too.
+But I feel like the way Joomla Menus & Modules interact to build output views is more empowering, less LIFO, and puts you more in the seat of *managing content* or organizing its presentation.

+When you're used to WordPress *doing it for you* with Blog View, Category View & Archive View, Joomla can be confusing and seem like more work.
+But getting through those steps feels like it's helping me understand and visualize different ways of organizing and presenting content.

 ![](http://beacharts.ca/summer/images/dance/Paulina-leaping-in-blue-on-dock-by-Jason-Lavengood-2016.jpg)